 Colorado’s pristine winter full of immaculate snow is a perfect time for skiers and snowboarders.
 Before hitting the numerous ski resorts in Colorado, check out the student discounts offered at some resorts.
 There is even a ski pass offering access to numerous resorts just for college students called the Epic Local College Pass.

 For students of drinking age, there are many bars near Colorado campuses, and even on campus, that are great for students to grab a local brew.
 Colorado is already known for incredible microbreweries, especially the college town of Fort Collins where Colorado State University is located.
 CSU even offers a major in craft beer brewing and has a campus bar called the Ramskeller.

 Many of the universities in Colorado actually have museums on campus, and many offer free or discounted admission for college students.
 Check out the nearly four million artifacts found at the University of Colorado Boulder’s Museum of Natural History.

 Caffeine ends up fueling students during midterms and finals week.
 All the coffee shops near Colorado campuses are usually buzzing with students cramming for exams or writing a 10-page paper.
-CSU students always seem to frequent the Wild Boar or the Alley Cat looking for a cozy study spot and a caffeine fix.
+CSU students always seem to frequent the Alley Cat looking for a cozy study spot and a caffeine fix.

 Every college town in Colorado seems to have some great shopping near campus.
 Head to Pearl Street in Boulder to find lots of students bustling around the popular shopping strip.
 Or take a short walk from campus at Colorado State University to find unique shops in Old Town Fort Collins.